Skip to content

 LeftRight

-The Financial Times reported Russia is completing shipments of Geran-2 drones (upgraded Shahed-136 variants), food, medicine, and satellite intelligence to Iran.
-Israel struck Iran's Bandar Anzali naval base on 18 to 19 March specifically targeting these supply routes.
-The Kremlin denied the drone transfers while confirming "ongoing dialogue" with Tehran.
+Russia is shipping Geran-2 drones (upgraded Shahed-136 variants), food, medicine, and satellite intelligence to Iran, the Financial Times reported.
+Israel struck Iran's Bandar Anzali naval base on 18-19 March, targeting supply routes.
+The Kremlin denied the drone transfers while confirming 'ongoing dialogue' with Tehran.

 The IAEA brokered a local ceasefire near Zaporizhzhia to reconnect a backup power line, while Russia issued 10-year operating licences for two units that Rosatom will not restart during the war.